-- 3. Other non-cash benefits include the University's share of all employee benefits and contributions or payments made on behalf of employees including pension, group life insurance, employee family assistance program, critical illness, supplementary health care, short and long-term disability plans, dental plan, professional memberships, supplemental retirement plan (per footnote (4)), accidental disability and dismemberment. - 4.
-Under the terms of the SRP, the executive may receive supplemental retirement payments.
+- 2. Other cash benefits include vacation payouts, administrative honorariums, stipends, executive allowances, lump sum payments, retirement allowances, and severance.
+No bonuses were paid in fiscal year 2022. - 3.
+Other non-cash benefits include the University's share of all employee benefits and contributions or payments made on behalf of employees including pension, administrative leave, group life insurance, employee family assistance program, critical illness, supplementary health care, short and long-term disability plan, supplementary retirement plan (per footnote (4)), professional memberships, payment of legal fees, relocation benefits, accidental disability and dismemberment. - 4.
+Under the terms of the supplementary retirement plan ("SRP"), the executive may receive supplemental retirement payments.
 Retirement arrangement costs as detailed are not cash payments in the period but are period expenses for rights to future compensation.
-Costs shown reflect the total estimated cost to provide annual pension income over an actuarially determined post- employment period.
+Costs shown reflect the total estimated cost to provide annual pension income over an actuarially determined post employment period.
 The SRP provides future pension benefits to participants based on years of service and earnings.
 The cost of these benefits is actuarially determined using the projected benefit method prorated on services, a market interest rate, and management's best estimate of other assumptions.
 Net actuarial gains and losses of the benefit obligations are amortized over the expected remaining service life of each plan participant.
 Current service cost is the actuarial present value of the benefits earned in the current year.
 The components of the cost of the SRP include current service cost, amortization of actuarial gains and losses, past service costs on plan initiation, and interest accruing on the actuarial liability. - 5.
 The Chair and Members of the Board of Governors receive no remuneration for participation on the Board. - 6.
-The individual in this role received a vehicle allowance included in other cash benefits. - 7.
+The individual in this role received a vehicle allowance included in other cash benefits and a taxable parking benefit included in other non-cash benefits. - 7.
 The individual in this role earned future administrative leave benefits during the year that have been included in other non-cash benefits. - 8.
-During the fiscal year, the Vice President Advancement Past Incumbent position was occupied until March 15, 2021.
-Both Vice President Advancement interim incumbent positions were occupied on March 16, 2021. - 9.
-During the fiscal year, the Vice President Facilities Past Incumbent position was occupied until October 1, 2020.
-The Vice President Facilities Past Incumbent position received severance of \$473 which is included in other cash benefits.
-The position remained vacant as of March 31, 2021. - 10.
-During the prior fiscal year, the Vice President Research Incumbent position was occupied for one month and the Vice President Research Acting position was held for 11 months. - 11.
-During the prior fiscal year, the Vice President University Relations Past Incumbent position was occupied for one month.
-The Vice President University Relations Past Incumbent position received severance of \$432 which is included in prior year other cash benefits.
+The new Provost and Vice President Academic incumbent occupied the position as of April 1, 2021. - 9.
+During the fiscal year, both Vice President Advancement past interim incumbent positions were occupied until January 31, 2022.
+The Vice President Advancement incumbent position was occupied as of February 1, 2022. - 10.
+During the fiscal year, the Vice President Finance and Services past incumbent position was occupied until July 31, 2021.
+The Vice President Finance and Services past incumbent position received a retiring allowance of \$480 which is included in other cash benefits.
+Both Vice President Finance and Services interim incumbent positions were occupied as of August 1, 2021. - 11.
+During the prior fiscal year, the Vice President Advancement Past Incumbent position was occupied until March 15, 2021.
+Both Vice President Advancement Interim Incumbent positions were occupied on March 16, 2021. - 12.
+During the prior fiscal year, the Vice President Facilities Past Incumbent position was occupied until October 1, 2020.
+The Vice President of Facilities Past Incumbent position received severance of \$473 which is included in prior year other cash benefits.